shinken-solutions/shinken/docs/source/05_thebasics/thebasics-notifications.rst

 ========================

 When crafting your notification commands, you need to take into account what type of notification is occurring.
-The :ref:`$NOTIFICATIONTYPE$ <thebasics-macrolist#thebasics-macrolist-notificationtype>` macro contains a string that identifies exactly that.
+The :ref:`$NOTIFICATIONTYPE$ <$NOTIFICATIONTYPE$>` macro contains a string that identifies exactly that.
 The table below lists the possible values for the macro and their respective descriptions: